jonahlipsky/dhamma-dhara-app/README.md

 ## Running Migrations Locally

-First you need to configure your local postgres database.
-Then you need to create an .env file that contains:
-{
-  "DATABASE_ULR": "postgres://[username:password]@localhost:5432/[databasename]"
-}
+Configure your postgres database in your prisma .env file.
+Run migrations against the same file.

-Then run: `npm run migrate up`
+DATABASE_URL=postgres://[username:password]@localhost:5432/[databasename] yarn run migrate up

 ## To connect to heroku, if you have access